LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 * *MRPReadingSourceFullSphere* - for 3D sensors such as *3D: Full Sphere* \ref{d-full-sphere}

 The decision which of these modules to use is made automatically depending on the connected hardware.
-For this purpose, a static function *createReadingSourceInstance* is implemented in the base class *MRPReadingSource*, which automatically creates the appropriate instance based on the sensor capabilites.
+For this purpose, a static function *createReadingSourceInstance* is implemented in the base class *MRPReadingSource*, which automatically creates the appropriate instance based on the sensor capabilities.

 #### Visualisation